Home

 The conclusion appears to be that a vinegar weed killer can be effective on some weeds, in some situations.
 However, consider the following information before you decide to try it.

-Vinegar won’t move through the plant to kill the root, like some chemical sprays will do.
+Vinegar will NOT move through the plant to kill the root, like some chemical sprays will do.
 The root may die anyway, depending on the variety of weed, and how mature it is.
 Young weeds may not have sufficient reserves to put out new growth.
 The older weeds that grow back would be weaker, and many should die with a repeat application of the vinegar weed killer.

 Some plants are not as susceptible to vinegar.
 A waxy coating or a “hairy” (fuzzy) surface may interfere with the absorption of the vinegar.
 This is the type that would suffer more by adding the soap to a vinegar weed killer recipe.